AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 There are two ways you can bring your offline data to Audience Manager for [!DNL People-Based Destinations].

 * [Send batch data](../../integration/sending-audience-data/batch-data-transfer-explained/batch-data-transfer-overview.md) to Audience Manager to ingest hashed email addresses.
-With this method, you can use all of the hashed email addresses from your [!DNL CRM] database in [!DNL People-Based Destinations].
+With this method, you can choose to use the hashed email addresses from your [!DNL CRM] database in [!DNL People-Based Destinations].
 Additionally, when using this method, you can also qualify the hashed email addresses for [onboarded traits](../traits/trait-qualification-reference.md).
 * Use [Declared IDs](../declared-ids.md) to declare hashed email addresses when passing in authenticated customer IDs.
-When using this method, Audience Manager only sends to [!DNL People-Based Destinations] the hashed email addresses from users who have authenticated online.
-The email addresses activated through Facebook are only the ones in the declared ID event calls.
+When using this method, Audience Manager, on your behalf, only sends to [!DNL People-Based Destinations] the hashed email addresses from users who have authenticated online.
+The email addresses activated through people-based channels are only the ones in the declared ID event calls.
 Other email addresses associated with the customer ID are not sent in real-time.